 However, organisations must be aware that there is a very fine line between a simple gift or hospitality gesture, and an act of bribery.

-Major holidays like Christmas and Easter are a prime time for firms to fall into the trap of accepting a gift that was given to them for dishonest and unethical means, leaving themselves vulnerable to accusations of unlawful conduct.
+Major holidays like Christmas and Easter are a prime time for firms to fall into the trap of accepting a gift that was given to them for dishonest and unethical means, leaving them vulnerable to accusations of unlawful conduct.

 So, in order to get this right, businesses and employees need to understand when a gift is appropriate or inappropriate, and whether it was given out of honest goodwill, for something in return or to influence your decision in some way.